 Serving and Decanting Chateau Branas Grand Poujeaux with Wine, Food, Pairing Tips

-Chateau Branas Grand Poujeaux is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as cheese.
+Chateau Branas Grand Poujeaux is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta as well as a wide array of both hard and soft cheese.

 Château Branas Grand-Poujeaux Wine Tasting Notes